syncfusion-content/javascript-docs/js/Diagram/Node.md

 * Native
 * Path (A type of basic shape)
 * Polygon (A type of basic shape)

-**Rectangle**
+### Rectangle

-You can create a rectangle shape by setting the type of node’s type as **ej.datavisualization.Diagram.Shapes.Basic** and node’s shape as **ej.datavisualization.Diagram.BasicShapes.Rectangle**.
+You can create a rectangle shape by setting the type of `node`’s `type` as `ej.datavisualization.Diagram.Shapes.Basic` and `node`’s `shape` as `ej.datavisualization.Diagram.BasicShapes.Rectangle`.
 The following code illustrates how a rectangle node is created.

 {% highlight js %}